PHYS 1000 Fundamentals of Physics (3 credits)

 Classical mechanics; Lagrange's and Hamilton's principles, two-body problem, rigid body motion, special relativity, canonical transformation, Hamilton-Jacobi theory, small oscillations, and Lagrangian and Hamiltonian formulations for continuous systems and fields.
 Cooperative: open to WSU degree-seeking students.

-Ensembles, partition functions, classical and quantum statistics renormalization group, criticality, scaling, interacting systems, simulation.
-Cooperative: open to WSU degree-seeking students.
+Ensembles, partition functions, classical and quantum statistics renormalization group, criticality, scaling, interacting systems, and simulation.

 Further examinations of the analytical tools and techniques that describe electromagnetic phenomena, particularly electrodynamics, the general theory of emission, propagation and absorption of electromagnetic waves, and the relativistic formulation of electrodynamics.

-Geometrical optics, wave optics and physical optics with emphasis on modern instrumentation and methods of measurement.
+Geometrical optics, wave optics, and physical optics with emphasis on modern instrumentation and methods of measurement.
 Additional projects/assignments required for graduate credit.
-Prereq for PHYS 443: PHYS 342.
-Prereq for PHYS 543: Admission to Physics Graduate program or Permission.

-PHYS 565 Particle and Nuclear Physics (3 credits)
+PHYS 5650 Nuclear and Particle Physics (3 credits)

-Particle production and detection, properties and classification of particles, the quark model of hadrons, symmetries and conservation laws, interactions, grand unification, the strong interaction and nuclear forces, models for nuclear structure and reactions.
+Particle production and detection, properties and classification of particles, the quark model of hadrons, symmetries and conservation laws, interactions, grand unification, the strong interaction and nuclear forces, and models for nuclear structure and reactions.
 Additional projects/assignments required for graduate credit.
 Cooperative: open to WSU degree-seeking students.
-Prereq for PHYS 465: PHYS 305.
-Prereq for PHYS 565: Admission to Physics Graduate program or Permission.

 Origins and evolution of the universe; general relativity and gravitational wave physics; structure and environments of white dwarfs, neutron stars, and black holes.
 Additional projects/assignments required for graduate credit.
 Typically Offered: Varies.
 Cooperative: open to WSU degree-seeking students.